Fujifilm X-S10 vs Panasonic GX8

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-S10 and Panasonic Lumix DMC-GX8 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The X-S10 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the GX8 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GX8 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GX8 was succeeded by the Panasonic GX9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-S10 and GX8 can be found, respectively, in the Fujifilm X-S10 Manual (free pdf) or the online Panasonic GX8 Manual.

 So what is the bottom line?
 Is the Fujifilm X-S10 better than the Panasonic GX8 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.